jagree03/CTEC3905_FrontEndWebDev_Coursework/readme.md

 ## Project Description

-This is my front-end web development project, "Projector Palace" which is a online streaming hub that provides services to users allowing them to watch movies.
-It is designed as a mobile device suited website.
-The Home page describes the qualities of the service and highlights any reasons as to why you should choose "Projector Palace" for your entertainment needs.
-The Purchase page shows a list of subscriptions on offer to access the streaming hub, a Film Search page connected to The Open Movie Database that can dynamically find and show the details of any movie or TV Show that's within the database and a Contact page for the user to provide feedback into a form.
+This is my front-end web development project, "Projector Palace," an online streaming hub that allows users to watch movies.
+The website is designed to be mobile-friendly.
+The Home page outlines the features of the service and highlights reasons to choose "Projector Palace" for your entertainment needs.
+The Purchase page presents a list of subscription options for accessing the streaming hub.
+Additionally, there is a Film Search page connected to The Open Movie Database, which dynamically retrieves and displays details of any movie or TV show within the database.
+Finally, the Contact page allows users to provide feedback through a form.

 ## References